abhilash945/FolderInsight/README.md

 # FolderInsight
 A Golang based project &amp; tool that scans all the subfolders, files and present the report in SQLite DB file.

+This is a simple tool that take the folder path (local or on network) and a report/output file name as parameters and generate a report in a .DB file.
+This will gather the properties of all the folders and files like name, depth, size, error, creation time, last write time, last access time, Total folder size(including the sub folders & files), calculated last write time(derived from the inner files & folders) and optionally the owner name.

+All this data gathering happens at a faster speed using the options like goroutines, channels and certain in memory-based operations.

 ```
 Tool usage syntax: